Placing children in the RIGHT homes

 We said yes.

 Tangent!
 Wishing to help modernize the look of my page.
-Musings about the overall appearance at http://vincenzopistrittophoto.com/?
-Sincerely a stellar Toronto based food photographer when required within the Ontario area.
+Musings about the overall appearance at https://allthingshome.ca?
+Sincerely a surprising Ottawa oriented real estate directory when required within the Ontario area.
 Write a comment.
 With thanks!

 The next thing we knew, we we're standing in our living room with six kiddos of our own, two neighborhood girls who we're there for a sleepover, family coming into town the next day and not a moment to breathe.